lgiordani/cabook/manuscript/part_0_introduction/chapter_01_introduction.md

 In these cases, break the rules.
 You are always free to keep the parts you consider useful and discard the rest, but if you have understood the reason behind the methodology, you will also know why you do something different.
 My advice is to keep track of such reasons, either in design documents or simply in code comments, as a future reference for you or for any other programmer who might be surprised by a "wrong" solution and be tempted to fix it.

 I will try as much as possible to give reasons for the proposed solutions, so you can judge whether those reasons are valid in your case.
-In general let's consider this book contains possible contributions to your job, it's not an attempt to dictate THE best way to work.
+In general let's say this book contains possible contributions to your job, it's not an attempt to dictate THE best way to work.

 Spoiler alert: there is no such a thing.